 The Australian Organ and Tissue Donation and Transplantation Authority (OTA) is committed to identifying ethical, responsible and meaningful use when considering the adoption of AI capabilities.
 We will be transparent as we explore, adopt and integrate AI technology to benefit staff and external stakeholders.

-- compliance with each requirement under the Policy for the responsible use of AI in government
+This use is compliant with relevant legislation, including the Privacy Act 1998, and each requirement under the Policy for the responsible use of AI in government.

 The Chief Operating Officer is designated as the accountable official.